sage-code/eve/manual/processing.md

 ```

 ## List Concatenation
-List concatenation is done using operator “+”.
+List concatenation is ready using operator “+”.
 This operator represent union.
 Therefore List union act very similar to append, except we add multiple elements.

 ```